Elections

 To the voters of the Town of Washington:

-Notice is hereby given of a spring election to be held in the Town of Washington on April 2, 2024, at which the officers named below shall be nominated.
+Notice is hereby given of a Spring Election to be held in the Town of Washington on April 1, 2025, at which the officers named below shall be nominated.
 The names of the candidates for each office, whose nominations have been certified to or filed in this office, are given under the title of the office, each in its proper column, together with the questions submitted to a vote, for a referendum, if any, in the sample ballot below.

 Information to Voters